 The Blaze newsroom.
 Ahn-drea pauses in front of the newsroom door and stares at Brandon through the little window while he pores over the paper's new layout.
-She takes a deep breath, enters the newsroom, and announces her entrance with, “Private Zuckerman reporting for duty, sir.”
+She takes a deep breath, enters the newsroom, and announces her entrance with, "Private Zuckerman reporting for duty, sir."
 God she's such a tool.
-Brandon informs her that The Blaze has a fresh new layout, but since it's different from the layout she created, she immediately gets all pissed off.
+Brandon informs her that The Blaze has a fresh new layout - but since it's different from the layout she created, she immediately gets all pissed off.
 She also has an angry reaction when Brandon wants to get a look at her report about streamlining the editorial process.
-She asks to speak to him in the hall, and tells him that this new arrangement of him calling all the shots instead of her isn't going to work out.
+She asks to speak to him in the hall, then tells him that this new arrangement of him calling all the shots instead of her isn't going to work out.
 She rebukes him for shirking his responsibility to streamline the editorial process and then snarls that he can't just take credit for all of her hard work.
 Brandon is clueless about why she's so angry, and asks her why she backed him for the position of editor-in-chief if it's wigging her out this badly.
-She snarks that he's not experienced or committed enough to run The Blaze, so then he argues that he is...and then she barks back that he should just run it by himself, and storms off down the hallway.
+She snarks that he's not experienced or committed enough to run The Blaze, and he argues that he is...and then she barks back that he should just run it by himself and storms off down the hallway.
 Brandon yells after her that she's too egotistical to deal with this...and so Ahn-drea turns around and gives him a death glare.
-But by now she's far too choked up with emotion (or maybe it's phlegm), and she's unable to retort.
-Thank GOD.
+But by now she's far too choked up with emotion (or maybe it's phlegm), and thankfully she's unable to retort.

 Dylan's house.
 Dylan and Brenda arrive at the house with bags of groceries.
 Dylan tells her he's never barbecued anything...and confesses that he was just pretending to know all about grilling when he offered to help Papa Walsh at the beginning of the episode.
 Brenda is aghast and worried that the barbecue is going to be a complete disaster.
 Dylan assures her it'll be fine, but that he needs her help.
 She then starts tidying up the house...and when she picks up some clothes lying around, she finds a woman's earring.
-With a scary angry look on her face, she demands to know whose earring it is.
+With a scary angry look on her face, she demands to know whose earring this is.
 Dylan goes pale and stammers unconvincingly that the earring belongs to his mother.
 Brenda glares at him as she thinks over this obvious lie and decides to believe him.

 West Beverly High.
 Dylan runs into Kelly and asks her why she wasn't in class yesterday.
 She informs him that she changed around her schedule so she can take an art class with Donna.
 Dylan then hands her the earring that Brenda found, and Kelly nervously asks him if he told Brenda about their summer romance...but he tells her he didn't.
 She then tosses the earring in the bushes and snarks about how she can no longer stomach the sight of him and Brenda canoodling because it's giving her a perpetual throat lump.

 Brenda and Donna are walking together, discussing the upcoming barbecue at Dylan's house.
 They encounter Susie, who's wearing another horrible, revealing outfit.
 She's walking with a group of long haired, leather clad hooligans who collectively look like they're up to no good.
 She says hello to Brenda and Donna, and when Brenda asks where she's going, she laughingly answers that she's going wherever this bunch of losers is taking her.
-Donna informs Brenda that this "Susie" is Sue Scanlon, Scott's younger sister.
-Brenda is surprised, but also dismayed that she didn't make the connection.
+Donna informs Brenda that this "Susie" is Sue Scanlon, Scott's younger sister...and Brenda is surprised, but also dismayed that she didn't make the connection.
 Donna tells her that the Scanlon family has pretty much fallen apart since Scott offed himself, and that it's a horrible situation, particularly since Mrs. Scanlon was always kind of a loopy broad to begin with.

 Donna and Nikki are hanging out outside, talking about their art class.
 They giggle about how Nikki has the same off-the-shoulder black top as the one Donna's wearing...and then Nikki laughs about them also having the same taste in guys.
-She asks Donna if she's OK with everything regarding David, and Donna's like, “Wuh?”
+She asks Donna if she's OK with everything regarding David, and Donna's like, "Wuh?"
 Nikki looks panicked and tells her that David promised he was going to tell her.
 Donna warns her she's about to lose it, so Nikki quickly tells her about how she and David met at the Beverly Hills Beach Club over the summer, listened to his shit-tastic music in a cabana together, then kissed a few times.
 Donna looks like she wants to cry and wails that kissing is all she and David do!
-Nikki insists that David really loves her, and that he's a great guy.
-Donna disagrees about him being a great guy then spouts the tired old cliche that she's not going to get mad...she's going to get even.
+Bwahahaha!
+Nikki insists that David really loves her and that he's a great guy - but Donna disagrees about him being a great guy, then spouts the tired old cliche that she's not going to get mad...she's going to get even.

 Steve sees Herbert being bullied by Tony Miller and a few other guys, so he marches over and orders them not to pick on his dorky freshman buddy.
-Herbert then refers to Steve as “sir”, which makes Tony and his friends laugh at him harder.
+Herbert then refers to Steve as "sir", which makes Tony and his friends laugh at him even harder.
 Steve gives his buddy a look of annoyance and snaps at him for calling him sir.
 Herbert then snaps at him to stop calling him Hubert.
 Steve chuckles at his dorkish buddy, and the two stroll toward the school together, friends at last.

 Brandon and Nikki nearly bump into each other once again.
 Brandon tells her that since they're constantly bumping into each other, they should probably introduce themselves...which they do and then shake hands.
 He tells her maybe they'll run into each other again soon sometime.
-She glances at him, clearly smitten, and says, “Maybe.”
+She glances at him, clearly smitten, and chirps, "Maybe."

 Brenda enters the ladies room and finds Sue Scanlon smoking.
-She tells Brenda she has to change back into her “Little Susie Sunshine” outfit for her return home from school.
+She tells Brenda she has to change back into her "Little Susie Sunshine" outfit for her return home from school.
 Brenda tries to get her to open up by telling her that she knows her nutty mother, and that she was at Scott's birthday party the night he accidentally shot himself.
 She tells the young girl she doesn't like to see her work so hard to earn a bad reputation, and Sue sadly tells Brenda how crappy it is to have to live in "that house".
-Brenda assures her that she wants to be there for her, and offers to give her the names of some counselors she can call in order to get her head screwed on straight.
+Brenda tells her she wants to be there for her, and offers to give her the names of some counselors she can call in order to get her head screwed on straight.
 Sue says she may take her up on that.

 The Blaze newsroom.
 Brandon is looking over a draft of the rag's next issue when Gil enters.
 Brandon immediately starts whining to him about how much work it is to get each issue out.
 Gil agrees that there's a lot of responsibility on his shoulders, then tells him about how Ahn-drea ripped him a new one for demoting her, and then later accused him of being sexist.
-He wonders aloud if Ahn-drea was right, and asks Brandon for his opinion...but Brandon doesn't really offer one, and instead tells Gil that if he wants to give the paper back to Ahn-drea, he'd understand.
+He wonders aloud if Ahn-drea was right and asks Brandon for his opinion...but Brandon doesn't really offer one, and instead tells Gil that if he wants to give the paper back to Ahn-drea, he'd totally understand.
 Gil doesn't think that would be fair, and the two put their heads together to think up a workable solution.

 Public Library.
 Ahn-drea is studying at a table when Brandon approaches her.
-He hands her a copy of The Blaze's new masthead, and asks her to proof it.
+He hands her a copy of The Blaze'snew masthead, and asks her to proof it.
 She's surprised to see that it names the two of them as co-editors-in-chief.
 What a dopey, cop-out solution.
 Ahn-drea dourly tells him she doesn't need his pity, but Brandon denies he's pitying her.
 He says he recognizes her passion for the paper, and insists they'd make a good team.
 Hearing this appeases her, and she agrees to co-run the paper with him.